Jack Gannon is an instructor for Delta Force.

 A sadistic operative for the KGB decided to grab an innocent woman off the streets of New York, brutally rape and murder her, and toss her battered body onto the streets like so much refuse.

 That woman was Jack Gannon's wife, visiting her mother in Manhattan.
-And Jack Gannon is forced back into action.
+When the search for and punishment of the animal that took her from him did not come close to what he expected, Jack Gannon is forced back into action.

 Very much a man of action, Gannon has little interest in the niceties of diplomacy or the rules of spycraft.
 When told the murderer almost certainly had diplomatic immunity, he shakes his head and replies coldly, 'Not from me.'